SanketGame/All-codes-of-python/README.md

 # Basic Python Codes
-This repo. is just a storeage of my lerning pytho codes.
+This repo. is just a storeage of my lerning python codes.
 # Learnig PYTHON.